 “One area where Rev.io excels is in empowering younger team members.
 I think it’s really important to remember that age and experience aren’t necessarily a factor in leadership.
 People can demonstrate leadership principles at any stage of their career.
 I think it’s crucial for companies to NOT discount the ideas of younger employees, especially those looking to grow their team.” – Catherine Johnson

 “You don’t have to be a leader to lead at Rev.io.
 One thing Rev.io does extremely well is empowering their employees.
 The natural leaders seem to organically take on more responsibility and eventually we all became “Team Leads.”
 I’ve worked in other companies where this mentality wasn’t present and I applaud Rev.io for building an environment that encourages young leaders.” – Mark Holloway

 “I think it is essential to growing the next level of leaders and management in your organization.
 You are forced to handle difficult situations, work in a setting of peers outside of your functional area and build relationships with those team members to create a stronger organization.
 You learn how to share successes and challenges and work together to address those challenges.
 It creates a level of trusted team members that have relationships throughout the organization.
 You will have the pulse of the organization with this conduit in place.” – Leslie Ingram

-If you’re a Communications service provider interested in our telecom billing system or an IoT company looking for an IoT billing engine, get in touch with us – we’d love to show you a guided tour of our solutions.
+If you’re a communications service provider interested in our telecommunications billing software or an IoT company looking for an IoT billing engine, get in touch with us – we’d love to show you a guided tour of our solutions.
 We’re helping service providers, like you, save time, reduce billing errors, and grow revenue fast.

 Or, if you’re on the hunt for a new job opportunity and would like to join a leading B2B software company, you’ve come to the right place!
 Rev.io invests time and money into developing the future of the organization.
 Take a look at our culture page to learn more about the benefits of working here!